-The process for commencing a CVL begins with a meeting of the Board of directors at which it is agreed to convene a general meeting of shareholders, to resolve to place the company into voluntary liquidation and appoint a liquidator.
-After this meeting creditors have the opportunity to nominate a liquidator in place of the liquidator appointed by the shareholders.
-There are two ways creditors can nominate a liquidator either by deemed consent or a virtual meeting.
-A physical meeting can be convened provided it is requisitioned before the decision is made as to who is to be liquidator.
+The process for commencing a CVL begins with a meeting of the Board of directors at which it’s agreed to convene a general meeting of shareholders, to resolve to place the company into voluntary liquidation and appoint a liquidator.
+After this meeting, creditors have the opportunity to nominate a liquidator in place of the liquidator appointed by the shareholders.
+There are two ways creditors can nominate a liquidator; either by deemed consent or a virtual meeting.
+A physical meeting can be convened provided it’s requisitioned before the decision is made as to who is to be liquidator.

 Compulsory liquidation is a court driven process to wind up a company on the petition of a creditor, the company, its directors, or, very rarely, a shareholder.

 Cork Gully can advise all stakeholders in evaluating their options and considering whether they wish to petition for the winding up of a company.

 After the winding-up order is made by the court, an insolvency practitioner at Cork Gully can accept an appointment as liquidator:

 - by a seeking a decision of creditors convened by the Official Receiver to appoint a liquidator; or

 - by being appointed by the Secretary of State, which will usually occur in cases where a majority creditor wishes to see a liquidator appointed but where the Official Receiver is reluctant to seek a decision of creditors; or

 - if creditors are unhappy with the existing liquidator of the company, they can request that a qualifying decision procedure is instigated where creditors can choose a replacement liquidator.